-Dandelion is used for loss of appetite, upset stomach, intestinal gas, gallstones, joint pain, muscle aches, eczema, and bruises.
-Dandelion is also used to increase urine production and as a laxative to increase bowel movements.
-It is also used as skin toner, blood tonic, and digestive tonic.
+People take dandelion by mouth for tonsillitis, heart failure, loss of appetite, upset stomach, intestinal gas, gallstones, improving bile flow, joint pain including arthritis pain, muscle aches, eczema, and bruises.
+Dandelion is also taken by mouth to increase urine production and as a laxative to increase bowel movements.
+It is also used as skin toner, circulation tonic, blood tonic, and digestive tonic.

 In foods, dandelion is used as salad greens, and in soups, wine, and teas.
 The roasted root is used as a coffee substitute.

 - Inflammation of the tonsils (Tonsillitis).
 Early research shows that people who have had their tonsils removed recover faster if they eat soup containing dandelion compared to those who eat soup without dandelion.